hytechclub/cs-201/Reference.md

 ```

 ### `Rectangle`
 A `Rectangle` object in MonoGame represents a rectangle shape on the screen.
-For more information, check out [this page](https://docs.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/bb198628(v=xnagamestudio.35)/).
+For more information, check out <a href="https://docs.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/bb198628(v=xnagamestudio.35)">this page</a>.
 It has four `int` properties: an `X` and `Y` position (the coordinates of the top left corner on the screen), and a `Width` and `Height`.

 `Rectangle` objects can be created as follows: